valdekm/ic-gitops-central/README.md

 From Flux v2.7.0 can be extended with [Source Watcher](https://fluxcd.io/flux/components/source/#source-watcher).

+Usually (if not awalys) authentication with credentials is supported, respirce refresh intervals can be adjusted, minimal refresh interval is 1 minute.

 ### Kustomize Controller

 Manages infrastructure and workloads defined with Kubernetes manifests and assembled with Kustomize.